Illustration of a woman using a computer to find out the answer to the question: what is payroll?

 The payroll process simplified

-The payroll process can get pretty complicated, but if you break it into smaller steps, not only will it make more sense, it will make the process easier and faster.
+The payroll process can get complicated, but if you break it into smaller steps, not only will it make more sense, it will make the process easier and faster.

 1. Keep records